aldolat/private-content/readme.txt

 * `private` to stylize all private contents
 * `[role]-content` to stylize the content for that specific [role].
 * `[role]-content-only` to stylize the content for that specific [role] only.

+= Does this plugin work with custom roles? =

+Yes.
+To map the capabilities to the custom role, use a plugin like [Members](https://wordpress.org/plugins/members) or [Capability Manager Enhanced](https://wordpress.org/plugins/capability-manager-enhanced).

 == Screenshots ==